vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

     }
     ```

+    For more information, see the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#iam-policy).
     Note: This policy allows updating of any hosted zone.
 You can limit the zones effected by replacing the wildcard with the hosted zone you will be using for this example.

     ![Create Policy Step 1](/docs/img/create-policy-step1.png)

 2. Continue through the wizard and complete the policy.
-For simplicity, name the policy as the ExternalDNS documentation suggests, as `AllowExternalDNSUpdates` and create the policy.
+For simplicity, name the policy as the ExternalDNS documentation suggests, as `AllowExternalDNSUpdates` and create the policy:

     ![Create Policy Step 2](/docs/img/create-policy-step2.png)